pendulum-project/ntpd-rs/README.md

 ## PTPd setup for testing

 PTPd can be used as a ptp master clock for testing.
+Because of the port usage required by the PTP standard, this master clock must be on a different machine than that used to run the code in this repository.
 On Ubuntu, it can be installed with
 ```bash
 apt install ptpd
 ```